Written by CorpsAfrica/Malawi Volunteer Ms. Twambilire Kalolokesya

 Malawi has many different languages spoken throughout the country but Chichewa is the national language.
 Chichewa is most commonly spoken in the central and southern regions of Malawi, but since there are different districts the dialectics of Chichewa vary.
-In these different areas there are some Chichewa words which are pronounced differently, the speed of the language may be faster or slower, and the rhythm of conversations differ.
-In my previous blog I shared a little bit about how people from my site speak Chichewa in a different way than am used to.
-In this blog I plan to share further with you my readers the difference in languages that I have encountered.
+In these different areas, some Chichewa words are pronounced differently, the speed of the language may be faster or slower, and the rhythm of conversations differ.
+In my previous blog, I shared a little bit about how people from my site speak Chichewa in a different way than am used to.
+In this blog, I plan to share further with you my readers the difference in languages that I have encountered.

 A common phrase that is also pronounced differently, is the morning greeting.
 Generally in the central region of Malawi the way we greet someone in the morning in Chichewa is by saying “mwadzuka bwanji.”
 But at my site the greeting goes like “mwauka bwanji”, which is the most common way of pronouncing this phrase in the most northern part of the central region.
 At first I would pause and wonder how to respond, but now I am used to it and I respond appropriately.

 Another phrase that was new to me was “wusani” which means “be calm or be patient”.
 I came across this word when my fellow Volunteer Caroline and I were so restless trying to run away from rains.
 Someone in my community used this new phrase “wusani” for us to calm down and wait right there for the rains to stop.
 It was rather new to me because the Chichewa I am used to would be the word “dikirani” which means “wait”.

 One other thing I have noticed here is that they pronounce most words in short form, for example the Chichewa word “ndikuuza” means I will tell you “nkuuza” means I’ll tell you.
 So most of the words are mostly pronounced as if you remove some letters and put an apostrophe.